GoogleCloudPlatform/cloud-data-quality/README.md

 The CLI expects the paths for `dbt_profiles_dir`, `dbt_path`, and `environment_target` to be provided at runtime.

+`dbt_profiles_dir` is the path to the `profiles.yml` config file containing the connection profile to BigQuery.
+You can additionally specify the `dbt` profile you want to use by passing the profile name to the input variable `environment_target`.
+You can find more details about configuring `dbt`'s `profiles.yml` file at [Setting up `dbt`](./README.md#setting-up-dbt).

+The input variable `dbt_path` is where `CloudDQ` will stage the SQL views for each rule-bindings before creating them and aggregating the validation output into the `dq_summary` table.
+If a directory named `dbt` is not present at the path provided in the input argument, `CloudDQ` will create one using the default configurations as is provided in this git repository.

-The content of these directories can be customized to meet your needs.
+The content of `dbt_profiles_dir` and `dbt_path` can be customized to meet your needs.
 For example, you can:
 1) customize the values returned in the `dq_summary` table by modifying `dbt/models/data_quality_engine/dq_summary.sql`,
 2) calculate different summary scores in `dbt/models/data_quality_engine/main.sql`, or
 3) create a new SQL model to write rows that failed a particular `rule_binding` from `dbt/models/rule_binding_views/` into a different table for reporting and remediation.